 Flandreau ObservatoryTucson

 You can take your own tour of the heavens with the Observatory's 16-inch telescope (no reservations are needed or can be taken), available for free viewing Wednesday through Saturday after sunset, all year long (the only such telescope open on a regular basis, free to the public, in the state of Arizona).
 Flandrau's Cassegrain reflector is the same optical design as professional telescopes on Arizona mountaintops.
-An expert astronomer or telescope operator is available (weather permitting) to point you toward the sky's best sky show this month and visitors can request different objects to view.
+An expert astronomer or telescope operator is available (weather permitting) to point you toward the sky's best sky show this month, and visitors can request different objects to view.
+Viewing dates and times are subject to change or cancellation without notice due to weather or other factors, so check the website for updated information.

 The Arizona-Sonora Desert MuseumTucson